NickDimmock/a-moment-of-mendeley/docs/README.md

 ?> **Quick start:** see the [getting started](/getting-started) guide to get yourself up and running with Mendeley.

-This guide is a Creative Commons resource - you are welcome to copy, share and remix it in accordance with the [CC-BY licence](http://creativecommons.org/licenses/by/4.0/).
+*A Moment of Mendeley is a Creative Commons resource - you are welcome to copy, share and remix it in accordance with the [CC-BY licence](http://creativecommons.org/licenses/by/4.0/).*